 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-55% \$24,656 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+1,234 54% \$26,219 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,177 55% \$20,746 c) Institutional loan programs.
+1,222 53% \$21,903 c) Institutional loan programs.
 0 0% \$0 d) State loan programs.
 0 0% \$0 e) Private student loans made by a bank or lender.
-172 8% \$28,474
+194 8% \$28,808 oooning norm concern amone.
+H6 Institutional need-based scholarship or grant aid is available H6 Institutional non-need-based scholarship or grant aid is available Х Н6 Institutional scholarship or grant aid is not available